qbzzt/etherdocs/paper_wallet/readme.md

 Here is a partial list of failure modes.

-1. **Lost mnemomic**.
+* **Lost mnemomic**.
 Those twelve words are the only way to transfer funds out of the account.
 If you lose them, you can still gaze upon the balance in your account, but you will not be able to get to it.
-1. **Disclosed mnemonic**.
+* **Disclosed mnemonic**.
 This is the mirror image of the previous failure mode. **Anybody** with the mnemonic can get your funds.
 If you think it may have been disclosed, it is best to create a new one and address and immediately transfer everything.
-1. **Forced disclosure**.
+* **Forced disclosure**.
 For example, if you try to use this to avoid paying income taxes, the tax authorities can prosecute you for tax evasion and throw you in jail until you pay them what they think you owe.
 Remember that the people who pay you know your address, and that anybody with that knowledge can go to `https://etherscan.io/address/ <address>` and see the balance it holds.
+* **Malware disclosure**.
+The recommended workflow is:
+  1. Download HTML calculator (and associated software) from the Internet.
+  1. Disconnect the device
+  1. Put in your information to get the result
+  1. Reboot to clear the RAM
+  1. Continue to use the device

+  If the device has malware, that malware might record your keystrokes or screen to disk and then send it to whoever controls it when an Internet connection is available.
+In theory, it would be better to destroy the device instead of using it after a reboot.
+However, in most cases that the cost is too high compared to the risk to justify this wanton destruction.
-1. **Stealth disclosure**.
+* **Stealth disclosure**.
 Even a computer that isn't connected to any network [sends off radio frequency signals](https://www.cl.cam.ac.uk/~mgk25/pet2004-fpd.pdf).
 If somebody receives those signals, they can decode what you see on your screen when you generate the mnemonic and address.
 If you are tring to keep a secret from the NSA, you probably need to [get a special computer](https://en.wikipedia.org/wiki/Tempest_(codename)).

 ## Usage